 Gluing plywood directly to the slab

 If you are using engineered hardwood flooring, you can use a premium urethane adhesive to glue your engineered hardwood flooring directly to the concrete.
-As mentioned at the start of this article, this is the best method for installing hardwood flooring in basements or other areas where reducing the floor to ceiling height is not realistic.
+As mentioned at the start of this article, this is the best method for installing hardwood flooring in basements or other areas where reducing the floor-to-ceiling height is not realistic.

-The click fitting system
+The click-fitting system

-If you buy a very modern set of hardwood planks, they may well come with a click fitting installation system.
+If you buy a very modern set of hardwood planks, they may well come with a click-fitting installation system.
 This is by far the easiest way to install hardwood flooring and it means that the installation can be done by pretty much anyone.
 There’s no need to screw, glue or nail your hardwood flooring planks, they simply click into place and stay locked together.
 It is recommended when considering a “click fitting” flooring, involving hardwoods, to please discuss your project with us before starting the installation.

 The Showroom Interior Solutions – Your one-stop shop for everything in hardwood flooring.

-If you’re thinking of buying and installing hardwood flooring in Olympia, Lacey, Tumwater, Thurston and Mason County areas we invite you to speak to an Olympia area flooring and installation at The Showroom Interior Solutions.
+If you’re thinking of buying and installing hardwood flooring in Olympia, Lacey, Tumwater, Thurston, and Mason County areas we invite you to speak to an Olympia area flooring and installation at The Showroom Interior Solutions.
 We know hardwoods, hardwood floor installation, and finishing.
 We can advise you on all the aspects of flooring that pertain to your own unique hardwood flooring project.
 We have the answers to the questions you should be asking including hardwood floor installation to hardwood floor finishing to help you to find the best wood for any Olympia area home or business, and we can also help with the entire finishing and installation process.

-From the moment you walk through our door at The Showroom Interior Solutions to the moment that you walk on your new hardwood floor… Contact us today and have all your flooring needs taken care of.
+From the moment you walk through our door at The Showroom Interior Solutions to the moment that you walk on your new hardwood floor… Contact us today and have all your flooring needs to be taken care of.